Sermon: Holiness (Part 2)

 So we have this responsibility before the world.
 It has been laid on our shoulders.
 It is something that we must do as a work and it is something that we must do as individuals.
 We must witness before this world that "Our God is God!"
 Not only does He intend to penetrate into every aspect of our lives, but He also intends that this witnessing be a part of the reason that He is penetrating into our lives.
 And He does this in all of His majestic holiness.

-Turn with me back to the New Testament, to the book of Luke.
-We continue to lay a foundation here.
+Turn with me back to the New Testament, to the book of Luke, as we continue to lay a foundation here.
 In Luke 1, we have the background for the birth of Jesus Christ.
 We find in verse 46 the song of Mary, and she mentions (in her song):

 Luke 1:49 "For He who is mighty has done great things for me, and holy is His name."